COS 484: Natural Language Processing

 • Discussing homework problems in such detail that your solution (writeup or code) is almost identical to another student's answer.

-• Uploading your writeup or code to a public repository (e.g. github, bitbucket, pastebin) so that it can be accessed by other students.
+• Uploading your writeup or code (or released solutions) to a public repository (e.g. github, bitbucket, pastebin) so that it can be accessed by other students.

 Final Project